-Previous antibiotic course < 1 month or antibiotic treatment >2 weeks (optional): Yes, No, Unknown
+Previous antibiotic course < 1 month (optional): Yes, No, Unknown

 Presence of an invasive device at 8 am on the day of the PPS.

 Definition of "an (inserted) invasive device":

 - > Report also a patient with a device with intermittent insertion, and "accidentally or intentionally" removed before 8am but planned re-insertion after 8am. - > Do not report a patient with a device with planned (intentional) removal before 8am and whereby no re-insertion is planned after 8am.